yeoman/yeoman.io/app/_includes/yeoman.wiki/Support.md

-Rough thoughts as I work out how to word this.

 Yeoman provides an optimized **scaffolding** and workflow experience for creating compelling web applications.
 Developers use Yeoman together with Grunt, for **building** their projects and Bower for **package management**.
 A typical workflow between this trinity of tools might look like:

 ```